glenacota/confluence_chunker/README.md

 The tool fetches a few mandatory configurations from the following environment variables:
 - `CONFLUENCE_URL` - the base url of the Confluence server
 - `CONFLUENCE_TOKEN` - the access token to make authenticated REST calls to the Confluence server.
-- `OPENSEARCH_HOST` - the host of the OpenSearch server whereto index the chunks
-- `OPENSEARCH_PORT` - the port of the OpenSearch server whereto index the chunks

 Make sure that such environment variables are set before running the tool.

+### OpenSearch configuration
+If you plan to index the chunks into OpenSearch, here are the requirements:
+- Disable the cluster security features - notably, no authentication or fine-grained access control.
+- Set the environment variables `OPENSEARCH_HOST` and `OPENSEARCH_PORT` with the actual values.

 ## Usage
 We use Python 3.12 for this application, so it must be installed in your system.
 For MacOS users, `brew install python@3.12` should suffice.